On semitopological bicyclic extensions of linearly ordered groups: Introduction and preliminaries

 Let $\mathscr{I}_X$ denote the set of all partial one-to-one transformations of an infinite set $X$ together with the following semigroup operation: $x(\alpha\beta)=(x\alpha)\beta$ if $x\in\operatorname{dom}(\alpha\beta)=\{ y\in\operatorname{dom}\alpha\colon y\alpha\in\operatorname{dom}\beta\}$, for $\alpha,\beta\in\mathscr{I}_X$.
 The semigroup $\mathscr{I}_X$ is called the \emph{symmetric inverse semigroup} over the set $X$~(see \cite{Clifford-Preston-1961-1967}).
 The symmetric inverse semigroup was introduced by Wagner~\cite{Wagner-1952} and it plays a major role in the theory of semigroups.

-The bicyclic semigroup ${\mathscr{C}}(p,q)$ is the semigroup with the identity $1$ generated by two elements $p$ and $q$ subjected only to the condition $pq=1$.
+The bicyclic monoid ${\mathscr{C}}(p,q)$ is the semigroup with the identity $1$ generated by two elements $p$ and $q$ subjected only to the condition $pq=1$.
 The bicyclic monoid is a combinatorial bisimple $F$-inverse semigroup and it plays an important role in the algebraic theory of semigroups and in the theory of topological semigroups.
-For example the well-known O.~Andersen's result~\cite{Andersen-1952} states that a ($0$--) simple semigroup is completely ($0$--) simple if and only if it does not contain the bicyclic semigroup.
-The bicyclic semigroup does not embed into stable semigroups~\cite{Koch-Wallace-1957}.
+For example the well-known O.~Andersen's result~\cite{Andersen-1952} states that a ($0$--) simple semigroup is completely ($0$--) simple if and only if it does not contain the bicyclic monoid.
+The bicyclic monoid does not embed into stable semigroups~\cite{Koch-Wallace-1957}.